Last updated on September 29th, 2023

 Rome – Like Venice, Rome in November is so much easier than in the heat of the summer.
 Sure, it’s not empty, but if you’ve got kids with you (or a stroller), you’ll appreciate the smaller crowds.
 Visit the Explora Children’s Museum; take a kid-friendly tour of the Colosseum and Roman Forum.

 Lake Garda – As a flexible option (meaning, don’t make strict plans – just visit if the weather looks ok), make a day trip or overnight trip to Lake Garda.
 Kids will love the theme parks in the Lake Garda area.
 Make sure you check the opening times – for example, Gardaland is only open on the weekends.
-You can also visit the smaller villages like Sirmione or Riva del Garda.
+You can also visit the smaller villages like Sirmione or cities like Riva del Garda.

 Puglia – Even though you won’t get swimming time in, on sunny days you can play in the sand.
 There are fun towns to explore, like Alberobello with its trulli.
 And, kids love mozzarella-making demos and November is the best time to see how olives are harvested and pressed.